-This post will introduce you to tools and techniques to help you make additional styling changes to your WordPress website and give you a sneak peek at our workshop – An Introduction to HTML & CSS for WordPress Users Workshop in Toronto.
+This post will introduce you to tools and techniques to help you make additional styling changes to your WordPress website and give you a sneak peek at our workshop – An Introduction to HTML & CSS for WordPress Users Workshop.
 We created this workshop because many of our workshop participants have asked us to extend their WordPress knowledge.

 To use WordPress you don’t have to learn HTML.
 The WordPress Visual editor writes the HTML for you.
 But the Visual Editor will only get you so far, learning a little HTML and CSS will save you a lot of frustration when you need to venture into the Text Editor to either fix something that has gone awry or add some styling.

 Basic Formatting with the WordPress Visual Editor

 The Visual Editor is a WYSIWYG (What You See Is What You Get) editor with formatting buttons.
 The Visual Editor makes it easy to format text as bold, italic, create bulleted or numbered lists, align text, add links and headings easily.
 The Visual editor displays the formatted results, not the code.
 If you bold text the visual editor will display the text as bolded.